alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-timber-and-timber-products.markdown

 - understand if they need a licence or certificate
 - understand how to apply
-- understands how long it takes to get a licence
+* understands how long it takes to get a licence
-- understands how much it costs
+* understands how much it costs
+* understands what they have to do with it once they have a licence
 - understand who to contact if they have a question